Kanty-G/Expenses-tracker/README.md

-## Getting Started

-Follow these steps to set up and run the project on your local machine:
+Steps to set up and run the project on your local machine:

 ### 1. Clone the Repository
 ```bash